dhanidhi58-rgb/Project1/README.md

 # Project1
-Thjis is first website developed by me using AI
+This is first website developed by me using AI.